Festival Information

 Knockengorroch Festival is a camping festival, please bring your own equipment.

-Campsite Options:
+Campsite options

-• Free showers available onsite, cleaned regularly.
+• Free on-site showers, cleaned regularly.

 Packing Checklist: